Jesus Appears to Seven Disciples:

 (Read John 21:15-19)

 Here we see one of the greatest conversation of restoration in the history (John 21:15-17).
 When Peter realized that he had denied his Lord, he went out and wept bitterly (Luke 22:62).
 Peter also knew that Jesus had forgiven him.
-He denied Jesus three times, now the Lord asks Peter three times about his love for him.
-"Simon, son of John, do you love me more than these"?
+He denied Jesus three times.
+Now the Lord asks Peter to affirm his love three times.
+Jesus asked Peter "Simon, son of John, do you love me more than these"?
 The Lord was probing the sincerity of Peter's love.
 First two times Jesus used the word Agape.
 It is the God's sacrificial love.
 Jesus asked Peter "Do you love me with a sacrificial love?
 Peter responded with a different word Phileo, which means deep friendship love.
 Peter replied "Lord you know everything; you know that I love you".
 Thus Peter affirmed his devotion to the Lord before receiving the call to feed the sheep.
 Jesus reaffirmed his ministry to Peter by saying "Feed my sheep".
 Jesus knew that Peter would fail again yet His grace is sufficient for him (Gal 2:11-21).
 Jesus is the good Shepherd who gave his life for the sheep.
 He is also the chief Shepherd who restores His sheep.
 They are the under His care.
 And when the chief Shepherd appears, they will receive the crown of glory for their faithful service (1 Pet 5: 2-4).
 Love for God must be our motivation to serve Christ.
 If we love God, we will obey him (John 14:23).
 Then we love the things Christ loves and hate what He hates.
 Those who love the Lord will long for His return.
-Like Peter, we all have failed the Lord.
+Like Peter, we all have failed the Lord many times.
 When Peter repented, he was restored.
-Jesus will restore you, if you come to him in repentance.
+The grace of God brings godly sorrow that turns us from sin to our forgiving Savior.
+Jesus will restore all those who come to him in repentance.
 Christ is seeking devotion and commitment from his disciples.
-The first and the last invitation Peter received from the Lord were “follow me” (Mark 1:17; John 21:19).
+The first and the last invitation Peter received from the Lord was “follow me” (Mark 1:17; John 21:19).
 Do you follow Jesus Christ?

 (Read John 21:18-25)

-Peter was told to expect a death similar to the one his Savior experienced (21:18).
+Peter was told to expect a death similar to the one his Lord experienced (21:18).
 The phrase, “When you are old” may indicate that Peter will have a long and useful years of service.
 Peter’s attention immediately turned to John.
 He asked Jesus, what about John?
 Jesus said to Peter, “You just follow me”.
 Peter was not fully transformed yet.
 He was distracted by the thought about the future of John.
+It is easy to be distracted by other's calling in the ministry.
 We must not compare us with others but remain committed to our calling.
 Every Christians has a unique role in the ministry of the gospel.
 The good shepherd leads his sheep as he pleases.
 The disciple mentioned in verse 24 refers to John who wrote the gospel.
 The entire Gospel is the testimony of John about the deity of Jesus Christ.
-John concludes that he wrote only a small portion of what Jesus has done.
+John says that he could wrote only a small portion of what Jesus has done.
 Jesus is asking each one of us this question, "Do you love me"?
 Have you accepted Jesus Christ as your Lord and Savior?
 God bless you all.